- you CAN stop overeating

 When you’re prepared for situations like hunger you can deal with them in a healthy way.

-By keeping a washed apple and almonds in your purse it’s EASY to avoid pulling into the golden arches (McDonalds) and ordering everything under the sun.By failing to prepare, you are preparing to fail— Benjamin Franklin
+By keeping a washed apple and almonds in your purse it’s EASY to avoid pulling into the golden arches (McDonalds), feeling defeated and thus, ordering everything under the sun.By failing to prepare, you are preparing to fail— Benjamin Franklin

 Feeling hungry can lead to bingeing especially if you have tried to lose weight by restricting.